zikaiyan/Promoting-Financial-Products-to-Bank-Customers-From-a-Prescriptive-Analytics-Perspective/README.md

 2.  **Which product should be proposed to each customer?**

 3.  **Through which channel should we promote the product to the customer?**

-To solve the problem, we used the historical data of the customers before the merger, where customer behavior and additional demographic data
+To solve the problem, we used the customers' historical data before the merger, where customer behavior and additional demographic data were recorded.
-Were recorded.
 This was used to build models and make decisions.
-Finally, the models' performances were evaluated, selecting the highest expected profit-achieving model to make final decisions for future marketing decisions.
+Finally, the models' performances were evaluated, and the highest expected profit-achieving model was selected to make final decisions for future marketing decisions.

 ## Dataset

 Two datasets were used for this project.
-The known customer dataset contains both basic customer information and customer behavior, which is their account opening history for different types of bank products, while the unknown data only has basic customer information of the newly acquired customers.
+The known customer dataset contains basic customer information and customer behavior, which is their account opening history for different bank products.
+At the same time, the unknown data only has basic customer information of the newly acquired customers.
 The source of these two datasets are the following:

 1.  **[Old Customers Dataset](https://raw.githubusercontent.com/vberaudi/utwt/master/known_behaviors.cs)**:
     This dataset includes all the customers in 2016, with their financial data and whether they bought savings, mortgage, and pension accounts.

 2.  **[Newly Acquired Customers Dataset](https://raw.githubusercontent.com/vberaudi/utwt/master/unknown_behaviors.csv)**:
     This dataset includes the new customers in 2017 after the merger with the same variables except for which accounts they bought.

 ## Methodology

 Our project used both predictive and prescriptive approaches that given the observational data (customer personal and financial data), output the product to be sold to a customer (interest) that results in the the highest profit based on the marketing campaign (decision).
 The following four methods are implemented independently to make decisions:

 1.  **Greedy Algorithm**: Served as baseline model.
 The algorithm goes through all the customers, products, and channels, making assignments to those demands (in terms of product interest) that are not satisfied yet and ends once no more offers can be made.

 2.  **Sample Average Approximation**: Utilizes only training set data to make decisions.
 This method accounts for uncertainty but not for auxiliary data.

 3.  **Point Prediction**: Making predictions of customer's interests utilizing the training set data, then making decisions for customers in the test set using the information we have about them.
 This method accounts for auxiliary data but not for uncertainty.

 4.  **Predictive Prescription**: Making predictions and decisions all at once.
 This method accounts for both auxiliary data and uncertainty.

 We also chose corresponding machine learning models for each method to make predictions.
 The models that we have used include the following:

 1.  **Random Forest**: Combines the output of multiple decision trees to reach a single result.
 It can be used for the Greedy Algorithm, Point Prediction and Predictive Prescription method.

 2.  **Optimal Classification Tree**: A classification tree that can be conducted and solved using optimization methods to gain the best structure.
 It can be used for the Greedy Algorithm and Point Prediction method.

 3.  **Logistics Regression**: Performs classification.
 It can be used for the Greedy Algorithm and Point Prediction method.

 4.  **K-Nearest Neighbor**: Find K nearest neighbors in the known dataset of the new incoming data points.
 It can be used for the Greedy Algorithm, Point Prediction, and Predictive Prescription Method.

-5.  **Kernel Methods**: Local Kernel Methods, similar to *k*-NN;
-    another way to assign weights, which also accounts for uncertainty.
+5.  **Kernel Methods**: Local Kernel Methods, similar to *k*-NN; another way to assign weights, which also accounts for uncertainty.
 It can be used for the Greedy Algorithm, Point Prediction, and Predictive Prescription method.

 We test the performance of all the methods and models based on the test set data we split from the **[Newly Acquired Customers Dataset](https://raw.githubusercontent.com/vberaudi/utwt/master/known_behaviors.csv)** and calculate metrics based on the old customers' behaviors to assess model performance.
 These metrics include *revenue*, *budget used*, *profit*, *number of customers served*, *how many times each product is offered*, and *how many times each marketing channel is used*.

 ## Feature Engineering